Chinoski-07/Chinoski-07/README.md

 I am an **Environmental Engineering student** at Universidad Mayor, currently in my **9th semester**.
 I am passionate about integrating technology and sustainability to create innovative, data-driven solutions for real environmental challenges.

-- 🔭 Currently working on **environmental consulting and renewable energy project analysis**
 - 🌱 Interested in **environmental data science, GIS mapping, and carbon footprint analysis**
 - 💡 Developing **software tools focused on sustainability and environmental impact**
 - 🤝 Open to collaborating on **open-source environmental projects**